What Is the NATS National Apprenticeship Training Scheme?

 3. Administering AI Responsibly

-Artificial Intelligence is a phenomenon revolutionizing sectors and changing the ways by triggering efficient, effective, and smart efficiency, innovation, and smarter decision-making.
+Artificial Intelligence is a phenomenon revolutionising sectors and changing the ways by triggering efficient, effective, and smart efficiency, innovation, and smarter decision-making.
 However, with this transformative power comes profound responsibilities.

 As AI systems increasingly seep through the various functions of hiring, customer relations, financial planning, and even healthcare, the ethical repercussions need to be understood and controlled.
 Leaders must be aware of AI technology, their way of working, and where they are deployed.